Custom Pipe Racks: Essential Solutions for Complex Projects

 Reality is different.

-Limited access for lifting equipment
+Limited access for lifting equipment.

-Restricted working space
+Restricted working space.

-Multiple teams working in parallel
+Multiple teams working in parallel.

 4. Treating Corrosion Protection as an Afterthought

-Coatings get specified late
+Coatings get specified too late.

-Surface preparation is inconsistent
+Surface preparation is inconsistent.

-Long-term protection is compromised
+Long-term protection is compromised.

 5. No Provision for Future Expansion

-No spare capacity in the rack
+No spare capacity in the rack.

-No allowance for additional loads
+No allowance for additional loads.

-That leads to rework instead of extension.
+This leads to rework instead of extension.

 Final Thought